ga-wdi-boston/rails-activerecord-one-to-many/README.md

 We denote number on the end of the tails to communicate the type of relationship we are defining.

+### Discussion: Table relationships for Albums and Songs

+Firstly, lets discuss what the schema consists of for our Albums and Songs tables from the previous training.
+What would the foreign key be?
+Where would it be stored?
+What would the names of the foreign keys be?

 ### Lab: Table relationships

-First, diagram the database schema for `people`, `cities`, and `pets`.
+Now, take some time to diagram the database schema for `people`, `cities`, and `pets`.
 Where are foreign keys stored?
 What are the names of the foreign key columns?

 ### Code along: Person and Pet